 - Taping Toes: some doctors will recommend that the big toe be taped to other toes so that some of the pressure is taken off of the big toe joint.

 - Surgery: in extreme cases, surgery may be necessary.
-It is not often necessary to treat turf toe, but if there is more than one underlying issues it may be beneficial to patients.
+It is not often necessary to treat turf toe, but if there are more than one underlying issues it may be beneficial to patients.
 Different surgical techniques may be employed and will vary based on the severity of the injury.
 Surgery is almost always elective, meaning it is the patient’s decision to do it.
 Surgery comes with a set of risks which may vary slightly depending on the surgical procedure.
 The most common risks are complications with anesthesia, infection, and stroke.
 It is important to maintain a line of communication with surgeons in order to be as informed as possible.
-The main goals of surgery are typically to repair damaged tissue, or remove/replace aspects of the joint which may be causing pain.
+The main goals of surgery are typically to repair damaged tissue or remove/replace aspects of the joint which may be causing pain.

 Each treatment will be recommended based on the patient’s needs and the severity of their injury.